2024 Ultimate 10-Day Trip to Alaska

 -Ocean Shores Hotel

 People love Homer because it is fun and quirky.
 One of the most popular things to do in Homer is to explore the spit (an area to shop) and stop in the shops along the way.
+If you have time walk down to the marina.
+It’s common to see both sea otters and seals playing in the water near the boats.

-Day 8: Homer Halibut Fishing
+Day 8: Homer Halibut Fishing/ Restaurants

 Halibut fishing charters is one of the activities Homer is most well known for.